nourdine/phpv/README.md

 ### 2. Class loader

-In order to have _phpv_ up and runnig you have to load it first.
+In order to have _phpv_ up and running you have to load it first.
 Here are the bare (coding) necessities *you must fullfill* in order to have a fully working environment.

 ```php
 include_once 'path-to-phpv-lib-folder/src/phpv/autoload.php';